 “For a team like ours often working remotely and with people working on different continents, it was really an eye-opener realising how much brain power the team has when put in a room together for an entire day.”

 Belonging to Ruby Cup is international and cross-cultural.
-With offices in Barcelona and Nairobi, and mostly working remotely, the team is from Denmark, Kenya, Uganda, Spain, Italy, Germany, Russia, France, the UK… Each individual brings very different expertise, and broad diversity of background and thinking style, while sharing the same motivation.
+With offices in Barcelona and Nairobi, and mostly working remotely, the team is from Denmark, Kenya, Argentina, Spain, Italy, Germany, Russia, France, the UK… Each individual brings very different expertise, and broad diversity of background and thinking style, while sharing the same motivation.

 Handing over for continued self-management

 Belonging Space is always keen to give clients things to do self-sufficiently.
 We consolidated the insights from the session and handed back to the team to continue work after their intense day.
 We shared a few tools and suggested methods, enabling the team to self-manage the next steps to refine their purpose and values, which is now emerging.